7 Proven Ways to Get Your Kids to Eat More Vegetables

 Well, what is Project V you ask?

-It’s a silly acronym that I and Hubby concocted when we were slyly and evilly laughing when it worked.
+It’s a silly acronym that Darasak and I concocted.
+This happened after we were slyly and evilly laughing when it worked.
 It’s simple, Project Vegetable.
-LOL.
 The girls haven’t figured it out yet so it’s our code word.

-You gotta be a bit open about veggies and their importance to their benefits in an everyday healthy diet.
-After all, eating veggies isn’t punishment, although most kids view it that way!
+You gotta be a bit open about veggies.
+Especially in the importance of their benefits in an everyday healthy diet.
+After all, eating veggies isn’t punishment.
+Although most kids view it that way!
 I have Gabs help with making a salad, letting her choose her toppings.

 2. Dips, dips, DIPS!